 Effective stock management

 The other significant issue with managing MRO over multiple sites is controlling stock.
-“We’ve been stocking too many products – and products that aren’t used have a cost, so we’re trying to reduce and optimise our stock-holding,” explains Barbier.
-“Our recommended vendors offer solutions to reduce our stock and provide better availability of products.”
+“We had been stocking too many products – and products that aren’t used have a cost, so we tried to reduce and optimise our stock-holding,” explains Barbier.
+“Our recommended vendors offered solutions to reduce our stock and provide better availability of products.”

 By using large, preferred suppliers such as RS, Schneider can easily access data to see what they have been ordering, how much has been spent and the frequency of purchases.
-“We have audits with our recommended vendors but with off-contract spend we don’t know what the suppliers are doing, we haven’t checked them and this is one of the main risks for our supply chain,” says Barbier.
+“We have audits with our recommended vendors but with off-contract spend we didn't know what the suppliers were doing, we haven’t checked them and this was one of the main risks for our supply chain,” says Barbier.
 “Our recommended vendors can help us to monitor the stock to manage any potential shortage.”

 Brick manufacturer Ibstock has found a similar situation across its 20 productions sites across the UK.
 “We have 20 factories and our inventory across those sites goes into seven figures,” says Kevin Cheetham, Category Manager at Ibstock Brick.
 “To try to address that, we’re identifying what we have and if it’s obsolete and being kept ‘just in case’, we’ll get rid of it.